 Different shades of yellow or violet or even white can be used depending upon the size and the illumination in the room.
 If the room is quite big, a dark shade such as mustard yellow can be used on the walls to offer a brighter look to the room.
 But if it is a smaller one, using lighter shades such as white or light violet can be a good idea.
 In case, if the pooja unit is a cabinet on the wall, the backdrop inside the cabinet can have a yellow colour to provide a proper feel and look to the unit.

-After the colour has been finalized, it is essential to check out the lighting in the pooja room.
+After the colour has been finalised, it is essential to check out the lighting in the pooja room.
 Usually, a single light seems fine.
 But different types of light can be used in different types of pooja rooms.
 For example, if you have a pooja room almost equal to a small bedroom or so, you can ideally install ceiling lights in the false ceiling.

-But if it is a smaller room that has space just for 2-3 people to sit and offer prayer, a chandelier hanging from the center of the ceiling is a great idea.
+But if it is a smaller room that has space just for 2-3 people to sit and offer prayer, a chandelier hanging from the centre of the ceiling is a great idea.
 This chandelier will illuminate the entire space and also will offer a beautiful look to the pooja room.

 If you have a pooja unit, usually, there is no need for lights as the unit should be already inside any particular room.
 But lights also enhance the look of the place apart from offering illumination.
 Hence, you can install a focus light at the ceiling of the cabinet or also Diwali lights to offer a sparkling essence.